ResourcesAdvice and Recommendations for Oboists

 With more advanced students I usually work in Barret for phrasing and articulation, and later the Ferling Etudes.
 These are advanced, but beautiful pieces that require – and build – real skills to get through.

 For my own warmups, I love Marcel Moyse’s De la Sonorité – it’s built so many good fundamentals for me despite being a flute book.
 Similarly, the Taffanel-Gaubert 17 Daily Exercises is full of value for oboists.
+The Vade-Mecum book I find mostly useful for the arpeggio and scale studies in the front, but it’s also a nice quick-reference for famous orchestral excerpts.

 This is not a method book, but it is the first solo book I usually advise my students to buy.
 It’s got a lovely selection of middle-school appropriate solos that are real classical music and present good challenges.
 AND it has the three Handel Sonatas, accessible multi-movement works for intermediate students, AND the Schumann Romances and the Mozart Quartet for advancing players.
 This book keeps oboists happy for years.